TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 ## India Population Analysis

-Hello Everyone,

-I made this Population Analysis Dashboard in Power BI with one of my own Dataset 2011 Census of India.
+Hello Everyone, I made this Population Analysis Dashboard in Power BI with one of my own dataset 2011 Census of India.

 ## Problem Statement

-- The aim of this Power BI dashboard project is to perform a comprehensive analysis of the Indian population using available demographic data.
+- The aim of this Power BI dashboard project is to perform a comprehensive analysis of the Indian Population using available demographic data.

 - To provide insights and visualizations that help stakeholders understand the population dynamics, trends and patterns across various demographic factors.

 ## Sections in the Report

-**Report has Multiple Section's from where you can manage the Data, Like :**
+**Report has multiple section's from where you can manage the data, like :**

-- Report Data can be sliced by Country to show Particular Data.
+- Report data can be sliced by country to show particular data.

 - It has cards showing Capital, Total Population, Area, Literacy Rate, Sex Ratio.

-- And Lastly, It has 2 Pie Charts showing Rural vs Urban Population and Total Males vs Total Females.
+- And Lastly, It has 2 pie charts showing Rural vs Urban Population and Total Males vs Total Females.

 ## Getting Started

-- Clone the repository to your local machine using the following command :
+- Clone this repository to your local machine by using the following command :
 ```
 git clone https://github.com/TheMrityunjayPathak/IndiaPopulationAnalysis.git
 ```